Axia-Tech/AXIA-wiki/docs/general/ens.md

 > with the Ethereum blockchain through your browser very easy.

 Despite living on the Ethereum blockchain, the ENS system has multi-chain support.
-In this guide, you'll go through the process of adding a KSM and DOT address to ENS.
-We cover both KSM and DOT to show two different approaches.
+In this guide, you'll go through the process of adding a LUNAR and SOLAR address to ENS.
+We cover both LUNAR and SOLAR to show two different approaches.

-> Note: DOT can currently only be added using the Resolver method.
-KSM can be added through both
+> Note: SOLAR can currently only be added using the Resolver method.
+LUNAR can be added through both
 > methods are described below.

 This guide is also available in video format [on Youtube](https://youtu.be/XKjZk-5_mQc).